 The Registered Community Organization (RCO) registration period is open.
 Registration is free.
 Applications will be accepted throughout the year.
 Please download an application HERE.

 RCO Trainings and Resources

-The City of Pittsburgh is sponsoring free training for CDCs that are interested in applying for Registered Community Organization status with organizational templates and options for classroom training or through one-on-one sessions.
+The City of Pittsburgh is sponsoring free training for Community Based Organizations that are interested in applying for Registered Community Organization status with organizational templates and options for classroom training or through one-on-one sessions.
 Classroom training will allow participants to learn and practice organizational strategies to successfully engage their communities and other partners.
 The class will also review systems and documentation necessary for submitting the application.
 Sessions will be held throughout the year.
-The calendar at WEBSITE posts up-to-date information on the schedule.
+The calendar shares information on the schedule.

 What is an RCO?

-Community organizations often tackle a great variety of issues such as social services and community cleanups as well as many more activities.
-Community organizations that are concerned with the development of the community can become a Registered Community Organization (RCO) in order to have a formal role in the current development projects as well as neighborhood planning processes.
+Community organizations often tackle a great variety of issues such as social services and community cleanups.
+Community organizations that are concerned with the development of the community can become a RCO in order to have a formal role in the current development projects as well as neighborhood planning processes.

 Why does Pittsburgh have RCOs?

 The RCO framework was written into the Administrative Code to provide a standard and predictable method for community input on development activities and planning processes throughout the city.
 This framework establishes the criteria for becoming a RCO and delineates the relationships between RCOs and the Department of City Planning.
 Additionally, the code outlines a specific set of responsibilities and procedures to which RCOs, applicants and the City must adhere prior to public hearings.
 Note: individual community members and/or organizations are entitled to testify and/or to send letters to the Boards and Commissions regardless of RCO status.